Ahngab/AI_Garbage_Collection_Algorithm_/README.md

 # AI_Garbage_Collection_Algorithm_

 ## Introduction
+### Nowadays, SSD is the most usable storage to save the file and programs.
+As HHD is more expensive than SSD in 2019, we SSD became more popular and accessable.
-### => In this lecture, we use AI-algorithm to inhance Page replacement compare with LRU, Optimal algorithm
+### In this lecture, we are going to discuss about how inhance Page replacement compare with LRU, Optimal algorithm using AI- Algorithm.